Social media addiction

 While social media addiction is not, as yet, listed in psychiatric textbooks as a standalone disorder, researchers are increasingly seeing the similarities between social media addiction and other behavioural addictions such as gambling.

 This is because there are stark similarities such as loss of control, being preoccupied with the activity and showing signs of withdrawal when not using social media.
-The degree to which social media addiction impacts on someone’s life is identical to gambling.

 As with any addiction, you are going to be spending inordinate amounts of time feeding your habit.